AndrewCloete/ds_code_challenge/README.md

 # Declaration
 I Andrew Cloete, hereby declare that this is my own work and that all sources that I have used are indicated and acknowledged by means of references.
+I have not consulted any prior attempts at this exercise.
 Github Copilot was enabled during the development of this project.

 # Getting started